 Some of the most popular posts to have been published on The Credit Letter are about financial tools that are designed to help individuals and businesses manage their spend.
 For example, this one about web-based apps has been viewed many thousands of times since being published originally back in 2009.
-And this post about iPhone money management apps from 2008 has been even more successful.
 However, there is a problem with many of these apps – they are not designed for use in Australia.
 Take Mint as an example.
 This was one of the pioneering personal finance web apps, but it is made in America and although it now has integration with some Canadian banks, it remains primarily designed for the U.S. market.
 Australians were essentially not given an option.

 Pocketbook is a Sydney-based startup that aims to change that.
 We interviewed Pocketbook’s creators (Alvin Singh and Bosco Tan) about their product and how it can help you.
 If you haven’t heard about their service, or didn’t even know such tools existed, read on!

 Q: Tell us a bit about you guys for people outside the start-up community.
 How did you end up building PocketBook?
 What motivated you?

 Alvin and I have known each other for 18 years.
 We met in the first week of year 7 and have gone to high school and university together.
 We’ve gone away and did different things, Alvin as a systems architect for News Ltd., then at a startup in a CTO role, and myself working in various roles in IT security, management consulting and corporate strategy.
 Over the years, we’ve always supported each other when it came to different business ideas we were working on as well.